DHLSan/PYNQeBNN/How to boot PYNQ Z2/README.md

   The Red LED will come on immediately to confirm that the board has power.
 After a few seconds, the Yellow/Green / Done LED will light up to show that the Zynq® device is           operational.After a minute you should see two Blue ** LEDs and four ** Yellow/Green LEDs flash simultaneously.
 The Blue LEDs will then turn on and off while the Yellow/Green
   LEDs remain on.
 The system is now booted and ready for use.

-  Finally, Browse to http://<board IP address>
+  Finally, Browse to http://< board IP address >
   If your board is configured correctly you will be presented with a login screen.
 The username is xilinx and the password is also xilinx.

-  Now you are ready to Jupyter Notebook environment.
+  Now you are ready to use Jupyter Notebook environment.